-But our modern soft currency excels at one thing greater than any soft currency in all of history, or any hard currency for that matter.
+But our modern easy currency excels at one thing greater than any easy currency in all of history, or any hard currency for that matter.
 It lubricates a healthy economy with greater speed and efficiency than anything else ever has.
 So where is the flaw?
 I'll get to that in a moment.

-Everyone wants a soft currency today.
+Everyone wants an easy currency today.
 The politicians do.
 The central banks do.
 The G20 nations do.
 The debtors do.
 Even "the people" do, because they are debtors too.
-And today we have the best soft currencies the world has ever seen!
+And today we have the best easy currencies the world has ever seen!
 Since the computer came on line in the 1970's thing have never been faster.

 This is probably money's most important function, transactional medium or medium of exchange.
 But in this function, in this transactional role the specific value of a currency does not matter at all.
 All that matters is stability, or relative stability since perfect stability is impossible.

 The reason I bring this up is to point out that the dollar could devalue "Zimbabwe-style", then gain stability once again, lop off a dozen zeros, and get right back to performing its most important function, lubricating trade at the speed of light.